jofri/jofri/README.md

 Full-Stack Software Engineer, experienced with all things JavaScript and a background in marketing strategy.
 Expert in Node, Express, MongoDB, React and Socket.io.

-In my spare time I try to indulge my right-brain by cooking, listening to lofi beats and coming up with wacky tech projects.
+In my spare time I try to indulge my right-brain by cooking, listening to Lo-Fi beats and coming up with wacky tech projects.
 I’m originally from Sweden but don’t worry, I come pre-assembled.

 ### What I've been up to